 Rokid Vision, jointly developed by Rokid and HiSilicon, represents the first-ever AR product to be based on the XR platform.
 This binocular AR product comes equipped with the pioneering optical waveguide imaging technology, and features brightness, permeability, and field of view (FoV) that outperform those of existing products on the market.
 Due to these standout attributes, Rokid Vision is widely expected to become a trailblazing product.

 HiSilicon will continue to collaborate with Rokid and its other partners, to provide comprehensive XR product solutions, including chipsets, core algorithms, software systems, and software as a service (SaaS), through its innovative XR platform.
-This broad array of technology will promote the development of the AR/VR industry, and help establish a new paradigm in the 5G era.
+This broad array of technology will promote the development of the AR/VR industry, and help establish a new paradigm.